PHP Blog Guide

 • You are in active withdrawal

-• You need immediate stabilization or crisis care
+• You need immediate crisis stabilization

 What Mental Health Conditions Is PHP Used For?